Wednesday, 22 March 2023

 He grew up in this area, along with his older sister (my great grandmother), two older brothers and three younger brothers.

 When Tobias was 21, in 1865, his older brother William left home, bound for Australia and he never returned.
-By this time all of Tobias's siblings would have been considering the options for their future as the small tenant farm they had grown up on would no longer have been able to support them in their adulthood.
+By that time, all of Tobias's siblings would have been considering their own futures, as the small tenant farm on which they had grown up would not have been able to support them all into adulthood.

-It appears that Tobias left home sometime around 1870 to begin a religious vocation and receive the Sacrament of the Holy Orders.
-At least, this was the story that had been handed down orally over the generations.
+It appears that Tobias left home sometime around 1870 to begin a religious vocation and receive the Sacrament of the Holy Orders in the Catholic Church.
+At least, that was the story handed down orally through the generations.

 Then .......

-At the start of this year, I got lucky and stumbled upon a source of information I'd previously under-utilised - the 'Directories & member lists' filter on the Ancestry.com search page for an individual.
-I noticed there were hundreds of entries for a Tobias Burke, and I started clicking on a few randomly, looking for matches in dates and places.
+I stumbled across a source of information I had previously under-used: the “Directories & Member Lists” filter on the Ancestry search page for an individual.
+I noticed there were hundreds of entries for a Tobias Burke, and I began clicking through them, looking for matches in dates and places.

-This led me to the City and Regional Directories of Ireland, in particular Thom's Irish Almanac and Official Directory of the United Kingdom of Great Britain and Ireland for the year 1871.
+That led me to the city and regional directories of Ireland, particularly Thom’s Irish Almanac and Official Directory of the United Kingdom of Great Britain and Ireland for the year 1871.

 It was there I found the name Tobias Burke in the index of the clergy of the Roman Catholic Church.

-All of a sudden, my Ancestry.com page on Tobias Burke exploded, and was filled with details I had never expected to uncover!
+All of a sudden, my Ancestry page for Tobias Burke exploded with details I had never expected to uncover.

-In the 1870s, which was the time period relating to the first entry in Thom's Directory for my Tobias, a Roman Catholic "curate" in Ireland was a newly ordained priest who had been assigned to a parish, but was subordinate to the parish priest.
-The parish priest was the one who had canonical responsibility for the parish and was installed by the Bishop of the diocese.
-The curate was appointed by the Parish Priest and would have acted as his support / assistant in all aspects of parish duties.
+In the 1870s, at the time of Tobias’s first entry in Thom’s Directory, a Roman Catholic curate in Ireland was a newly ordained priest assigned to a parish, but subordinate to the parish priest.
+The parish priest carried canonical responsibility for the parish and was installed by the bishop of the diocese.
+The curate was there to support him in all aspects of parish duties.

 Turning back a few pages in this 1871 edition of Thom's Directory, I found an exact location for Tobias, along with the name of the Parish Priest and the nearest town.